rrboldea/Eight-Bit-ALU/README.md

 # Eight-Bit ALU

 An 8-bit Arithmetic Logic Unit (ALU) implemented in Verilog and deployed on the **DE10-Lite FPGA board** (Intel MAX 10).
-The ALU supports **addition**, **subtraction**, and **multiplication** of two 8-bit operands, with the 16-bit result displayed on LEDs.
+The ALU supports **addition**, **subtraction**, **multiplication**, and **division** of two 8-bit operands, with the 16-bit result displayed on LEDs.
+> **Note:** The `srt` branch — implementing the SRT (Sweeney-Robertson-Tocher) division algorithm — has been merged into `main`.

 ---

 ## Overview

-The top-level module (`test`) reads two 8-bit operands from on-board switches, loads them into registers X and Y via a button press, and then performs the selected arithmetic operation (ADD, SUB, or MULT) triggered by dedicated buttons.
+The top-level module (`test`) reads two 8-bit operands from on-board switches, loads them into registers X and Y via a button press, and then performs the selected arithmetic operation (ADD, SUB, MULT, or DIV) triggered by dedicated buttons.
 Button signals are debounced through synchronizer and positive-edge detector circuits before being passed to the ALU.

 ---